Jamie Burnett

 Jamie Burnett (born 16 September 1975) is a Scottish former professional snooker player from Hamilton, South Lanarkshire.

 A journeyman, Burnett was ranked within the world's top 64 players for 20 consecutive years between 1996 and 2016, reaching his career best ranking, 27th, in 1999.
 He appeared in one major final, at the 2010 Shanghai Masters, where he lost 10–7 to Ali Carter, and reached the final of one minor-ranking event, the 2012 Gdynia Open, where Neil Robertson beat him 4–3.

-Jamie now in his spare time competes in British 8 Ball and has won numerous Scottish event titles and represented Scotland at International Level.
+Burnett was the first player to make a break exceeding 147 in professional tournament play, when he made a of 148 in the 2004 UK Championship qualifiers.
+This remained the highest break in professional snooker history until the 153 break by Ronnie O'Sullivan at the 2026 World Open.